FAQs for Employees & Managers

 Does the return to work date/end date auto return an employee to their current job, or does it require action?

-If an employee changes from Intermittent leave to Block leave (e.g., full day or more usage), how will that be processed in UCPath?
+If an employee changes from Intermittent leave to Block leave (e.g., full day or more usage), how should this be processed in UCPath?

-A second leave request must be submitted and the usage must be coordinated with the UCPath Center (and possibly manager/ department in order to capture any).
+A second leave request must be submitted and the usage must be coordinated with the UCPath Center (and possibly manager/department in order to capture any).
 Essentially, the first leave of absence row submitted, and then a subsequent row for the block leave should be submitted.

 Intermittent leave can be recorded in UCPath.
-It should be captured by placing an employee on an intermittent leave via the Extended Absence Request form.
+It should be captured by placing an employee on an intermittent leave via the Extended Absence Request form in UCPath.
 Positive hours and leave hours should be recorded in CalTime.
 The interface from CalTime will update UCPath.